 often wrote about "psychology" in this sense, which is how his calling Dostevsky

-"the psychologist from whom I have anything to learn" makes any kind of sense).
+"the only psychologist from whom I have anything to learn" makes any kind of sense).

 Modern psychiatry actually began prior to Freud in the Spooky Seance